Rangers Treasure Map v2.1: Snap re-invented

-As part of my work on the Microsoft ALM Rangers Treasure Map, I want to share about how we changed snap for the 2.1 release.
+As part of my work on the Microsoft ALM Rangers Treasure Map, I want to share how we changed snap for the 2.1 release.

 Why?

-Microsoft has written a great document covering what is new at: http://msdn.microsoft.com/en-us/library/windows/apps/hh465371.aspx
+Microsoft has written a great document covering what’s new at: http://msdn.microsoft.com/en-us/library/windows/apps/hh465371.aspx

 Planning